We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 If a person does not receive treatment, gastritis can lead to complications, such as stomach ulcers or vitamin deficiencies.
 Untreated gastritis may also

-Depending on the cause of the inflammation and whether it is acute or chronic, treatments may involve OTC or prescription medications, antibiotics, and dietary changes.
+Depending on the cause of the inflammation and whether it is acute or chronic, treatment may involve OTC or prescription medications, antibiotics, and dietary changes.